Ambrosia Romig, MPH CLS (ASCP)

 Step 1: Prior to ALL data requests, please review the following information;

-Step 2: After reviewing step 1, please complete the documents below;
+Step 2: After reviewing step 1, please review the documents below

-Step 3: Please email completed documents to the Alaska Trauma Registry Database Manager.
-Contact information: Ambrosia.firstname.lastname@example.org
+Step 4: Please email completed documents to Ambrosia Romig, the Alaska Trauma Registry Database Manager, or call (907) 334-4471 with questions.

 About the Trauma Registry